Mak3rde/GOG-Galaxy/README.md

 #### Ubisoft Connect

-You just have to replace the old App-IDs with the new ones in the consts.py file.
+You have to replace the old not working App-IDs with the new ones in the consts.py file.
 After that, there should be no more disconnections (unless the ids get changed again).

 to edit the consts.py
 press WindowsKey+R and paste

-        %LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed\uplay_afb5a69c-b2ee-4d58-b916-f4cd75d4999a
+this will open the folder that contains the consts.py

+> [!NOTE]
+> This only works if you have already installed the Ubisoft plugin in GOG Galaxy,
+> Otherwise the directory does not yet exist.
+> you have to press "WIN+R" and paste this here
+> %LOCALAPPDATA%\GOG.com\Galaxy\
+> This will open the folder in which you have to create the necessary sub-folders yourself
+> Create the following folder -> plugins\installed\uplay_afb5a69c-b2ee-4d58-b916-f4cd75d4999a

+       plugins\installed\uplay_afb5a69c-b2ee-4d58-b916-f4cd75d4999a

 Replace the old CLUB_APPID and CLUB_GENOME_ID with